CosmosBI/CosmosBI.github.io/_posts/2024-01-14-welcome-to-cosmosbi.md

 Some the the community members that share great content are listed below:

+Check out the [SQL BI][SQL BI] for more info on how to get the most out of writing DAX.
+For the Data Gods [Kratos BI][Kratos BI].
+If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].

 [SQL BI]: (https://www.sqlbi.com/)
 [Kratos BI]:   (https://www.kratosbi.com/)
 [Guy In a Cube]: (https://guyinacube.com/)